bhojpur/platform/README.md

 # The Bhojpur.NET Platform
 The Bhojpur.NET Platform automates the provisioning of ready-to-use Network, Security, and IT applications and services.
 It is used primarily to host different software-as-a-service offerings.
 Such hosted applications or services could be managed remotely using secure Web Service APIs.
-The platform allows efficient use of cluster server resources by deployed aplications.
+The platform allows efficient use of cluster server resources by deployed applications or services.

+The Bhojpur.NET Platform is provided as a [managed SaaS version](https://www.bhojpur.net) with a free subscription with open source-code or a [free self-hosted version](https://docs.bhojpur.net/self-hosted).
+An enterprise license is available [here](https://docs.bhojpur.net/self-hosted).

+A wide range of custom built enterprise-grade or communication service provider ready multi-tenant applications, network, and security services with more advanced management capabilities are available to paid subscribers only in a self-hosted deployment.
+However, such applications or services are optional.
+You could easily run core Bhojpur.NET Platform without any need to deploy such optional components.

-It is the primary software delivery platform of the [Bhojpur Consulting](https://www.bhojpur-consulting.com) used by their clients globally.
+The Bhojpur.NET Platform is the primary software delivery engine of the [Bhojpur Consulting](https://www.bhojpur-consulting.com).
+It used by their clients globally to run different kind of workloads efficiently.
 [Learn more 👉](https://www.bhojpur.net)

-The Bhojpur.NET Platform is provided as a [managed SaaS version](https://bhojpur.net) with a free subscription for open-source or a [free self-hosted version](https://www.bhojpur.net/self-hosted).
-An enterprise license is available [here](https://www.bhojpur.net/self-hosted).

 ## Getting Started